 Detailed reporting and metrics are necessary for SOC managers to have visibility into how their new team members are performing.
 Reporting capabilities vary between platforms, but D3 can provide ad hoc and scheduled reports on virtually any data in the system, including important analyst performance metrics like number of open tickets and mean time to resolution (MTTR).
 D3 can also send automated notifications to managers when specific benchmarks are not met, such as an incident going unresolved for a certain amount of time.

 4. D3 ATTACKBOT

-Uniquely among SOAR providers, D3 has embedded the entire MITRE ATT&CK framework into its platform to create ATTACKBOT.
+Uniquely among SOAR providers, D3 has created ATTACKBOT – an automated investigation bot that brings the MITRE ATT&CK matrix into the D3 platform.
 ATTACKBOT helps inexperienced security analysts handle complex attacks by finding subtle correlations and narrowing down the search for malicious activity based on a dynamic kill chain.
 If ATTACKBOT finds one sign of an attack, it searches for other signs based on what the attacker is likely to do next, and what they might have already done.
 With MITRE’s comprehensive knowledgebase of adversary tactics and techniques fully embedded in your SOAR platform, security analysts don’t need to rely so heavily on their own knowledge of cyberattacks.